dotnet/docs-maui/docs/fundamentals/triggers.md

 </Style>
 ```

-In this example, the explicit `Style` targets `ContentPage` objects. `ContentPage` objects that consume the style set their background color to silver on iOS, and to pale blue on Android.
+In this example, the explicit `Style` targets <xref:Microsoft.Maui.Controls.ContentPage> objects. <xref:Microsoft.Maui.Controls.ContentPage> objects that consume the style set their background color to silver on iOS, and to pale blue on Android.

 ### Orientation state trigger